Slow Cooker Pulled Pork

 - 3-4 pounds pork shoulder, bone in or boneless, can also use country style pork ribs, pork butt is the part of the shoulder that I prefer to use

 - 1 onion, chopped

 - In a small bowl, mix together the paprika, garlic powder, cumin, chili powder, salt and brown sugar.
-Rub this all over the pork shoulder.
+Rub this all over the pork.

-- Heat a large pot with about 1 tablespoon oil over medium high heat.
-Brown the pork shoulder on all sides about 3-4 minutes per side. on the stove.
+- Heat a large skillet or pot with about 1 to 2 tablespoons oil over medium-high heat.
+Brown the pork shoulder on all sides about 3-4 minutes per side.

 - Place pork shoulder in the slow cooker with the onions and cook on the low setting for 8 hours.
 After 8 hours, shred the pork with two forks and mix it all up with the "pan sauce" that's inside the slow cooker.